week7VietEmanuellaJulienTrevor/REST_api/README.md

 * To retrieve the current status of a specific Elevator https://rocketelevatorsstatus-restapi.azurewebsites.net/api/elevators/status/8

-the status of these elements can be changed by using a **PUT** method to: https://rocketelevatorsstatus-restapi.azurewebsites.net/api/elevators/8/status *changing the Id number to the desired elevator* https://rocketelevatorsstatus-restapi.azurewebsites.net/api/columns/8/status *changing the Id number to the desired column* https://rocketelevatorsstatus-restapi.azurewebsites.net/api/batteries/8/status *changing the Id number to the desired battery*
+### **(PUT) Requests** - Not possile in the browser, you will need to copy the links and test It inside an app like Postman:
+* Changing the Id number to the desired elevator https://rocketelevatorsstatus-restapi.azurewebsites.net/api/elevators/8/status
+* Changing the Id number to the desired column https://rocketelevatorsstatus-restapi.azurewebsites.net/api/columns/8/status
+* Changing the Id number to the desired battery https://rocketelevatorsstatus-restapi.azurewebsites.net/api/batteries/8/status

 ### Specific Requests **(GET)**
 * Retrieving a list of Elevators that are not in operation at the time of the request